noncommunicado/KutCode.Security.Ldap/README.md

   - `DisplayNameAttribute` - LDAP display name attribute
   - `EmailAttribute` - LDAP email attribute
   - `UseSsl` - Should LDAP connection use ssl
+- `Rpc` - gRPC settings
+  - `Enabled` - will application accept gRPC connections
+  - `Port` - port for HTTP2 connections (cause gRPC works on HTTP2), do not set same port that Web-API use if connections will be not secured with TLS
+  - `Secure` - does application will accept secured connections (allows to use HTTP API and gRPC on the same port)
 - `Cors`
   - `Origins` - list of allowed origins, use `localhost` by default, and add some custom origins if application has access to browser url